manojkumardshenoy/mulder/trunk/Utils/EncodePointerLib/README.txt

 How EncodePointer.lib works
 ---------------------------

-When the executable that contains the "main" functions calls some function from a DLL, it actually calls a "stub" functions.
+When the executable that contains the "main" functions calls some function from a DLL, it actually calls a "stub" function.

 The "stub" function is linked into the executable by the import library.
 That's the .lib file that corresponds to the DLL.